 Platforms: PS4, PS5, Windows, Switch, Xbox One.

 Minecraft is a classic, endlessly diverse game that can be just about anything you want it to be.
-It’s up to you whether you want to fear for your life in survival mode or take to creative mode for a more relaxed experience akin to Stardew Valley.
+It’s up to you if you wish to fear for your life in survival mode or take to creative mode for a more relaxed experience akin to Stardew Valley.

-If you play on PC, there’s even a modpack called Farming Valley that you can download to turn Minecraft into a farming simulator that resembles Stardew Valley more closely.
+If you play on PC, there’s even a modpack called Farming Valley that you can download to turn Minecraft into a farming simulator that closely resembles Stardew Valley.
 With the mod, you can plant and water seasonal crops, sell goods via a shipment box, and even recruit NPCs to help you build a town from nothing, so it’s perfect for someone who can’t get enough of the virtual farm life.

 Platforms: Switch, PS4, Xbox One, Wii U, 3DS, Windows, Mac, Linux, Android, iOS.
 Also available via Game Pass.